-The Trine University Choir, under the direction of Geoff North, D.M., will present its spring concert beginning at 3 p.m.
-Saturday, April 28, in the T. Furth Center for Performing Arts.
+The Trine University Choir, under the direction of Geoffrey North, D.M., will present “From Night to Day, from Darkness to Light” on Saturday, April 29, at 3 p.m. in the T. Furth Center for Performing Arts.

 The concert is free and open to the public.